rorygleeson/aws-transcribe-iotcore/README.md

 ***Step 1***

+Configure a thing for the ESP32 in IoTCore.
+Program the ESP32 device using Arduino IDE.
+Follw the setup and test instructions from [esp32-device-code](esp32-device-code) to get the ESP32 communicating with IoTCore.

+***Step 2***

 Setup the AWS infrastructure.
 Follow the setup and test instructions from [sam-lambda-iot-rule](sam-lambda-iot-rule) to setup the infrastructure in your AWS account.
 We use Cloud 9 to do this.

-***Step 2***

-Program the ESP32 device using Arduino IDE.
-Follw the setup and test instructions from [esp32-device-code](esp32-device-code) to get the ESP32 communicating with IoTCore.

 ***Step 3***